1upvc/landj-starter-gatsby-cms/src/pages/index.md

         We strive to mix and prep with natural ingredients and cook without any additives.
 We use natural preservatives and techniques that have been passed down through generations with love.
     - image: /img/Snack.png
       text: >
         The results are all natural vegetarian and vegan products that are packaged and enjoyable for modern age snack consumption.
+They typically pair really well with your favorite beverages.
 main:
   heading: Great coffee with no compromises
   description: >